-Those confounding election questions answered
+The non Americans' guide to US elections (Handy for citizens, too)

 - Screw around with the voting machines?
 Sure, but first you have to figure out how to break the locks and seals that are placed on each voting machine.
 And did we mention each machine sits out in the open all Election Day long?

 - Hack the machines?
-Yeah good luck.
+Yeah, good luck.
 The election system is decentralized by design, with state, county and local governments all managing voting.
 Even though many precincts use voting machines, none are connected to the Internet, nor are they connected to each other.

 It's probably a lot easier to just pick up a campaign sign, stand on a street corner and try to convince people that your candidate's the better option.
 You know, it's called democracy.